iot-dsa-v2/dslink-cmdline-cpp/README.md

 `> debug invoke PATH`

 `> debug ls`

 ## command: quit | q | exit
 Stops its link and exits.
-## command: file
-Save file path from local machine for later use in Var.

-`> file PATH bin PLACEHOLDERNAME` -> stores PATH as named PLACEHOLDER with noted as bin.
-It should be called if you want to send data as binary

-`> file PATH txt PLACEHOLDERNAME` -> stores PATH as named PLACEHOLDER with noted as txt.
-It should be called if you want to send data as string.
-> You can use these while you are giving a Var to a command.
-For example if we have json tex file we can load it like `> file my.json txt myjson` so you can invoke like `> invoke sys/stop 'myjson'`.
-It reads file content in txt and puts there.
-Placeholders in commands should be encapsulated with `''` You can write nested Var like `> invoke sys/stop {"key":'myjson'}`.
-Binary is the same : `> file lena.jpg bin my_image`
-## command: filelist
-Lists all defined placeholders with their filepaths
 ## command: timeout
 Sometimes server don't respond so cmd waits TIMEOUT milisecond and than inform the user about it and gives a chance to cancel it.
 You can set the time between begining command and asking user to cancel it.